-While vacant and utility properties have a high proportion of plantable space, these land use types make up a relatively small area in Auburn Gresham (Fig. 5).
+While utility and vacant properties have a high proportion of plantable space, these land use types make up a relatively small area in Washington Heights (Fig. 5).
 Most of the land is residential, followed by transit.

 Figure 5: Acres of land cover types across land uses.